History of English cricket (1801–1825): Schools and universities

 The Eton v Harrow match was first definitely recorded at Lord's in 1805 but, according to a Harrovian who played in that match, the fixture also took place in 1804 with Harrow winning.
 Lord Byron played for Harrow in 1805.

-On 30 May 1817, Cambridge University played Cambridge Town Club at Parker's Piece, Cambridge, the first recorded instance of a fixture which became almost annual until the 1860s and the earliest first-class match involving either team.
+On 30 May 1817, Cambridge University played Cambridge Town Club at Parker's Piece, Cambridge, the first recorded instance of a fixture which became almost annual until the 1860s and the earliest match involving either team.
 There was a very fine line between Cambridge Town Club and the later Cambridgeshire County Cricket Club, the one dovetailing with the other.

 Noted people

 William Lambert made his known senior debut playing for Surrey against England at Lord's on 20 July 1801.
 He became, in Haygarth's words, "one of the most successful cricketers that has ever yet appeared, excelling as he did in batting, bowling, fielding, keeping wicket, and also single wicket playing".

 E. H. Budd, who went on to become one of the most famous batsmen of the early 19th century, made his known senior debut in 1802.

 Thomas Howard, one of the most outstanding fast bowlers of the underarm era, made his known senior debut on 4–6 July 1803 when he played for Hampshire against a combined Nottinghamshire & Leicestershire team at Lord's.

 John Sherman made his senior debut in 1809.
 His career continued to 1852 and at 44 seasons is the joint-longest on record, equalled only by W. G. Grace from 1865 to 1908.

 Jem Broadbridge, who became an outstanding all-rounder in the 1820s, made his known senior debut on 22 July 1814 in a Beauclerk v Osbaldeston match at Goodwood Park.

 In 1820, two noteworthy debutants were Fuller Pilch (aged 17) and George T. Knight.
-Pilch, then of Norfolk, later played for Kent and is often considered to have been W. G. Grace's predecessor as the greatest-ever batsman.
+Pilch, then of Norfolk, later played for Kent.
+He is widely held to have been W. G. Grace's predecessor as the greatest-ever batsman.
 Knight, who was a nephew of Jane Austen, became a prominent member of MCC and played a significant part in the introduction and legalisation of roundarm bowling between 1825 and 1835.
 He was himself a fast bowler who favoured the roundarm style.

 The 1822 debutants included the left-handed batsman James Saunders, noted for his expertise in playing the square cut shot.

 Two of the greatest players of the 19th century, bowler William Lillywhite and wicket-keeper Ned Wenman, made their first known appearances in 1825.

 Active players, administrators and other contributors of the period included: